rhino9686/Moduleo/README.md

 - UART for connecting 2+ MCUs together
 - GPIO for LED output, debug, etc.

-STM32 was mature platform with good peripherals and DriverLib, so I designed the first iteration around s STM32F Dev board
+STM32 was a mature platform with good peripherals and DriverLib, so I designed the first iteration around a STM32F Dev board.

 #### Picking a communications platform